 Providing customers with a phone number or email address to contact in case they have questions or concerns can be an effective way to connect with them and mitigate any negative experiences they may have.
 If a customer makes a purchase, consider sending them a message with contact information so that they can reach out in case they need assistance using your product or service.

-Customers may also reach out via social media if they have queries or concerns.
-Monitor your social-media channels closely for these types of messages, and be sure to answer them.
+Customers may also reach out via social media if they have a question or concern.
+Monitor your social media channels closely for these types of messages, and be sure to answer them.
 Answering customer questions is crucial in ensuring that they have a positive experience with your brand, meaning they may purchase from you again or recommend your business to their friends and family.

 How to complete returns online

-You should think carefully about your company’s return policy for purchases made online.
+You should think carefully about your company's return policy for purchases that are made online.
 Offering free returns can be an important selling point for customers, but it also might increase the cost of running your online business.
-The average return rate for an e-commerce website is 20 per cent.1 So, you can use this number to determine how much returns might cost you.
+The average return rate for an e-commerce website is 20 per cent1, so you can use that number to determine how much returns might cost you.

-In some regions, there may be laws in regards to the kinds of items which are eligible for return and for how long.
-In the United States, for instance, the customer must be able to cancel an order of $25 or more within three days of the purchase.
-In addition, sellers are required to refund defective items.
+In some regions, there may be laws regarding what items are eligible for return and for how long.
+In the United States, for example, customers must be able to cancel an order of $25 or more within three days of the purchase.
+And, sellers are required to refund defective items.
 Be sure to check the laws regulating returns in your area.

 Regardless of what your return policy says, you should make sure that it is easy to find with clear instructions on how to return a product.
 Make sure that all relevant details are obvious to customers, such as the date by which they will need to submit their returns to get a refund, the state their item must be in and how to access a return label.

 Once a customer places a return, help them ship their item quickly and easily.
 Choose a shipping carrier with many locations or the ability to pick up the item from the customer.
-Don’t be afraid to use returns as an opportunity to show your customers that you care about their experience.
-Make sure the process is simple for them, and consider including a note thanking them for placing an order and asking why they decided to return their purchase.
+Don't be afraid to use returns as an opportunity to show customers that you care about their experience.
+Make sure the process is simple for them, and consider including a note thanking them for placing an order and asking why they decided to return.

-Customer support and engagement come with a cost, but the improvements it will bring in customer loyalty, repeat purchases, and retention can be invaluable.
-It’s also an important way to distinguish your company from your competitors.
+Customer support and engagement come with a cost, but the improvements it will bring in customer loyalty, repeat purchases and retention can be very valuable.
+It is also an important way to distinguish your company from your competitors.